IzzyVanDerGiessen/mm/README.md

 feature/s on the input video and the comparison with each precomputed signature.

-# Innovation beyond the material learned in the labs {#innovation-beyond-the-material-learned-in-the-labs .unnumbered}
+# Innovation beyond the material learned in the labs

 The way the team came at this innovation was the frustration with the speed of the queries in Lab 5.
 Waiting more than a minute (in some cases